fizzed/font-mfizz/README.md

 3. [Install the build dependencies](DEVELOPMENT.md) to compile the .svg files into a web font.

-4. Add your .svg file to `src/svg`
+4. Add your .svg file to `src/svg`.
+The file name will become the eventual glyph name (e.g. java.svg becomes .icon-java in the css).

 5. Run the `src/create-package.sh` shell script

 6. Open up `target/preview.html` in your browser to see how it looks

 7. Submit a pull request